 I would describe it as a community of like-minded and supportive individuals.

 Moving forward, what’s next for you and your blog?

 I have been working on a special project in the wake of my dog Heather's passing that will be unveiled in phases.

 My goal is simple: to help other Scottie Moms and Dads who are facing or who will face canine cancer and other conditions that affect this breed more than others by providing easily digestible information and a level of support not currently available in one space.

 We love seeing the success of our students and fellow bloggers, so please make sure you check out Scottie Mom and prepare for an overload of cuteness with rescue Scotties wearing sunglasses and cute scarves getting ready to be adopted!

 Maybe you'd like to follow in Amanda's footsteps but maybe don't know quite where to begin.
-If so, check out our FREE - Start your blog with BANG workshop, for details click below!
+If so, check out our FREE - Blog 2 Profit workshop, for details click below!